Georg Leibbrandt

-Georg Leibbrandt (6 September 1899 – 16 June 1982) was a German Nazi Party official and civil servant.
-He occupied leading foreign policy positions in the Nazi Party Foreign Policy Office (APA) and the Reich Ministry for the Occupied Eastern Territories (RMfdbO) as an expert on issues relating to Russia.
+Georg Leibbrandt (5 September 1899 – 16 June 1982) was a German interpreter, bureaucrat and ministerial official who was regarded as an expert on Russia during the Nazi era.
+He occupied leading foreign policy positions in the Nazi Party Office of Foreign Affairs (APA) and in the Reich Ministry for the Occupied Eastern Territories (RMfdbO).
 Both agencies were headed by Nazi chief ideologist Alfred Rosenberg.
-Leibbrandt was a participant at the 20 January 1942 Wannsee Conference, at which the genocidal Final Solution to the Jewish Question was planned.
-In the postwar period, criminal proceedings against Leibbrandt were initiated, but the case was ultimately dismissed.
+Leibbrandt was a participant in the 20 January 1942 Wannsee Conference and was heavily involved in the systematic extermination of the Jews during the Holocaust.
+In the postwar period, an investigation against Leibbrandt on suspicion of complicity in murder was discontinued; he was never charged or convicted.

 Early life

 Leibbrandt was born to ethnic German parents in Hoffnungstal (today, Tsebrykove, Ukraine), near Odesa, in the Russian Empire.
 His primary language was German.
 He attended secondary schools in Dorpat (today, Tartu), Vero (today, Võru) and Odesa.
 He excelled at foreign languages, learning Greek, Latin, Russian, Ukrainian and, later, French and English.
 In 1918, he served as an interpreter for the German occupation troops in Ukraine.
 Following their withdrawal at the end of the First World War, he emigrated to Germany during the resumption of hostilities in the Ukrainian War of Independence.
 His experiences at this time, including the loss of family members during forced resettlements and purges, left him with a deep sense of anti-Bolshevism.

 In Germany, Leibbrandt studied theology, history and philosophy at the universities of Marburg, Tübingen, and then Leipzig, where he was awarded a doctorate (Ph.D.) in 1927, writing his dissertation on Swabian emigration to Russia.
 While a student, he was a member of the Wingolf Christian fraternity.
 He earned a living as a language tutor and an interpreter for foreign visitors, and spent time in Paris and London attending lectures on international law and international relations.
 His doctoral advisor was Walter Goetz.

 Leibbrandt traveled extensively, including visits to Canada, the U.S., Switzerland and three trips to the Soviet Union in 1926, 1928 and 1929.
 During his visits, he was variously represented as a doctor of philosophy, a post-graduate student, a professor of history, and an employee of the Institute for the Study of Germans Abroad (Deutsches Ausland Institut) in Stuttgart.
 The official purposes of his visits were the study of the history and development of German colonies in the Black Sea coastal region, and the gathering of historical information.
 As a result of his work, a book regarding emigrant movement of the Germans was published in Germany.
 Leibbrandt's talent for languages, coupled with a Rockefeller Foundation scholarship, enabled him to resume his studies in Paris and the United States from 1931 to 1933.
 While in the US, he actively kept contact with Germans from Russia who had also immigrated to America.